Quadrubo/waky/README.md

 ### Project Structure

-The project is a pretty simple Laravel app.
-The admin panel is built using [Filament](https://github.com/filamentphp/filament).
-The rest of the site was scaffolded with [Laravel Jetstream](https://github.com/laravel/jetstream) and is using the [Inertia Stack](https://jetstream.laravel.com/2.x/stacks/inertia.html).
+The project is a pretty simple Laravel app, built using [Filament](https://github.com/filamentphp/filament).

 ### Usage